Fermionic contribution to the anomalous dimension of twist-2 operators in N=4 SYM theory, critical indices and integrability

 only one diagram Fig.\ref{Fig:2L}.c with the scalar loop in the gauge field, with the following result

 and taking into account the contribution of two $\epsilon$-scalars that must be added within the dimensional reduction scheme~\cite{Siegel:1979wq,Townsend:1979ha,Sezgin:1979bm} and is given by

 but if we relate the number of scalar fields $N_s$ with the number of fermion fields $N_f$.
 In $\mathcal{N}=1$, $\mathcal{N}=2$ and $\mathcal{N}=4$ SYM theories, the number of scalar fields $N_s$ is related to the number of fermion fields $N_f$ through $N_s=2N_f-2$.
 Thus, if we express $N_s$ through $N_f$ in Fig.\ref{Fig:2L}.c, then the sum of all three diagrams in Fig.\ref{Fig:2L} will give zero for the contribution proportional to $N_f$.
 This cancellation occurs in higher loops as well, as we checked in three loops by explicit computations with \texttt{MINCER}-package~\cite{Gorishnii:1989gt} for \texttt{FORM}~\cite{Vermaseren:2000nd} the relevant three-loop diagrams, which can be obtained by inserting scalar and fermion loops into the gauge propagators in diagrams Fig.\ref{Fig:2L}.a and~Fig.\ref{Fig:2L}.c and inserting the fermion loops into the scalar propagators in diagram~Fig.\ref{Fig:2L}.b and in three, four and five loops by the direct computations with Tkachov formula~(\ref{Tkachov1L}).
+We consider only such minimal gauge-invariant subclass of diagrams, since it corresponds to the leading $N_f$ computations in the original paper~\cite{Vasiliev:1981yc} and in QED~\cite{Gracey:1991kq,Gracey:1992ns,Gracey:1993sn} or QCD~\cite{Gracey:1993ua,Gracey:1994nn}, while we want to get results close to the result in QCD.
+The inclusion of other diagrams will violate the cancellation of $1/n$ terms.

 For calculations in the general case with critical exponents, one should additionally consider in eq.(\ref{Amunu}) the diagram with the scalar loop